 The present work focuses on the acoustic behaviour of tubes with internal blockage.
 A special parameter called 'blockage integral' is going to be introduced to quantify the effect of the blockage inside the tube.
 The idea behind the blockage integral is to represent the physical blockage as an acoustic lumped mass.
 Thus the analysis is applicable to low frequencies alone.
-The idea of the blockage integral has been adopted from the earlier work of Heckl and Howe(1), where a stability analysis for the Rijke tube has been performed with a Green's function approach.
-The works of Murray and Heckl(2) as well as Murray and Howe(3) deal with the Green's function model of rectangular tube and generic Rijke burner.
+The idea of the blockage integral has been adopted from the earlier work of Heckl and Howe1, where a stability analysis for the Rijke tube has been performed with a Green's function approach.
+The works of Murray and Heckl2 as well as Murray and Howe3 deal with the Green's function model of rectangular tube and generic Rijke burner.
 They included the concept of effective length of blockage in their work.
-Previous works from Flohr et al^(4, 5) dealt with CFD analysis of premixed flames and gas turbine burner transfer functions.
-The idea of effective length of blockage using the concept of blockage integral has never been done before.
+Previous works from Flohr et al^{4,5} dealt with CFD analysis of premixed flames and gas turbine burner transfer functions.
+The idea of effective length of blockage has been observed there, as well.
+However, a detailed analysis of modal frequencies for a tube with blockage using the concept of blockage integral has never been done before.
 Moreover, in this piece of work, the variation of modal frequencies with tube blockage and area jump is going to be examined in detail.
 At the final stage, we are going to have a look at the pressure profile within the system and try to understand the reason of the tube system response with respect to change in area jump or blockage value.